microsoft/ivy/doc/examples/testing/specification.md

     import intf.recv
     export intf.send

+In order to test our program, we need to give a concrete interpretation to the abstract type `packet`.
+It doesn't much matter what this interpretation is.
+This statement tells IVy to represent packets using 16-bit binary numbers:

+    interpret packet -> bv[16]

 Now, let's do some verification.
-The IVy compiler can translate our program into C++, and also generate a randomized tester that takes the role of the environemnt.
+The IVy compiler can translate our program into C++, and also generate a randomized tester that takes the role of the environment.
 We save the above text to the file `trivnet.ivy`, then compile like this:

     $ ivy_to_cpp target=test build=true trivnet.ivy